VSadov/VSadov.github.io/_posts/2016-10-04-conditional-generic.md

 ---
-title: Conditional operator (generic receivers).
+title: Conditional access operator (generic receivers).
 tags: [CSharp, Conditional Operator]
 ---
-Generally conditional operator is applicable only to variables of reference or nullable types.
+Generally conditional access operator is applicable only to variables of reference or nullable types.
 Essentially the receiver must be able to have a null value.
 An interesting case arises when the type of the receiver is a generic type parameter.

 The restriction for generics is basically "some substitutions of T can be types that can have null value".
 Note that it is not required for _all_ substitutions to allow nulls.
 Such restriction was considered and rejected for being too constraining.
-As a result, with generics, you may have a situation where receiver can be either a struct or a class and conditional operator is still permitted.
+As a result, with generics, you may have a situation where receiver can be either a struct or a class and conditional access is still permitted.

 Consider the following example: